 Co-author, Professor Sougato Bose (UCL Physics & Astronomy and UCLQ), said: “While the sensor we have proposed is ambitious in its scope, there does not appear to be any fundamental or insurmountable obstacle to its creation using current and near-future technologies.

 “All the technical elements to make this detector have been individually realized in different experiments around the world: the forces required, the quality of the vacuum required, the method to place the crystals in superposition.
 The difficulty will come in putting it all together and making sure the superposition stays intact.”

 The next step is for the team to collaborate with experimentalists to start building prototypes of the device.
 Importantly, the same class of detectors can also contribute to detecting whether gravity is a quantum force, as shown in recent work at UCL and elsewhere.

 Ryan Marshman said: “Indeed our initial ambition was to develop the device to explore nonclassical gravity.
 But, since it would be a considerable effort to realize such a device, we thought it was really important to examine the efficacy of such a device also for measuring very weak classical gravity such as gravitational waves and found out that it is promising!”

 Reference: “Mesoscopic Interference for Metric and Curvature (MIMAC) & Gravitational Wave Detection” by Ryan James Marshman, Anupam Mazumdar, Gavin Morley, Peter F Barker, Steven Hoekstra and Sougato Bose, Accepted 23 June 2020, New Journal of Physics.

-The work was funded by the, Netherlands Organisation for Scientific Research, the Royal Society, and the Engineering and Physical Sciences Research council.
+The work was funded by the Netherlands Organization for Scientific Research, the Royal Society, and the Engineering and Physical Sciences Research Council.